angela-aciobanitei/atd-personal-pins/README.md

 *   Display boards in a RecyclerView as either a list or grid.
 *   Tapping on a specific board should display a secondary RecyclerView that displays the items in a list or grid.
 *   Users should be able to tap on a photo to enlarge it.
 Use a transition to expand the small image into a larger one.
 *   Users should be able to tap on a video to play it.
-Use a [VideoView](https://developer.android.com/reference/android/widget/VideoView.html) to display the video directly in your app (instead of playing it via an intent).
+Use [VideoView](https://developer.android.com/reference/android/widget/VideoView.html) or [ExoPlayer](https://github.com/google/ExoPlayer) to display the video directly in your app (instead of playing it via an intent).

 ## Libraries
 *   **[AndroidX](https://developer.android.com/jetpack/androidx/)**